-If you really want to get savvy with your shopping, use coupons alongside store flyers.
+If you really want to get savvy with your shopping, start use coupons alongside store flyers.
 Using this technique can help you save a ton of money.

 You will not only get the savings from store sales but also get discounted savings from the coupon.
 Using coupons will also help you avoid buying items you don’t need that are not on sale.

 88) Use the Honey Extension to Automatically Search Coupons

 Have you heard of the Honey extension for Google Chrome?
 It’s an automatic coupon finder that works directly in your web browser.
 No more looking for coupons yourself.